elastic/terraform-provider-ec/docs/index.md

 ## Authentication

-The Elastic Cloud provider offers two methods of authentication against the remote API.
-Depending on the target environment, one or all can be used.
-By default the `endpoint` which the provider will target is the Public API of the Elasticsearch Service (ESS) offering.
+The Elastic Cloud Terraform provider offers two methods of authentication against the remote API: `apikey` or a combination of `username` and `password`.
+Depending on the environment, one or both can be used.
+The Public API of Elasticsearch Service (ESS) is the default `endpoint` that the provider will target.

-Only one of `apikey` or `username` and `password`  can be specified at one time.
-The Elasticsearch Service (ESS) offering, only supports API Keys as the authentication mechanism.
-When targeting an ECE
-Installation, `username` and `password` can be used.
+Elasticsearch Service (ESS) only supports `apikey`.
+Elastic Cloud Enterprise (ECE) supports both `apikey` and a combination of `username` and `password`.

 !> **Warning:** Hard-coding credentials into any Terraform configuration is not recommended, and risks secret leakage should this file ever be committed to a public version control system.

-### API Key authentication (Recommended)
+### API key authentication (recommended)

-API Keys are the recommended authentication method.
-They can be used when authenticating against the Elasticsearch Service (ESS) or Elastic Cloud Enterprise (ECE).
+API keys are the recommended authentication method.
+They can be used to authenticate against Elasticsearch Service or Elastic Cloud Enterprise.

-They can either be hardcoded in the provider `.tf` provider configuration (NOT RECOMMENDED).
-Or specified via environment variables: `EC_API_KEY`.
+They can either be specified with the `EC_API_KEY` environment variable (recommended) or hardcoded in the provider `.tf` configuration file (supported but not recommended).

 ```hcl
 provider "ec" {